divyanshjoshi/BD-Mail/README.md

 # How to setup-
-First go to Google Calender API in Python: https://developers.google.com/calendar/quickstart/python Follow the steps given there to enable Google Calender API by first downloading the credentials.json in your
+First go to Google Calender API in Python: https://developers.google.com/calendar/quickstart/python Follow the steps given there to enable Google Calender API by first downloading the credentials.json in your working directory i.e. where you have downloaded the BD-Mail files.

 Then after running the setup.py file from terminal
 ```python